ehjjjj/H11/README.md

 `L ` - This command means you have to print the length of the linkedlist.
 For example, If the linkedlist has 2, 3, 2.
 After `L `, you should print 3. (`getLength()`)<br>

 `Note: After each command you have to call print() function except for "L ".
-If the linkedlist is empty you should print new line` <br>
+If the linkedlist is empty you should print a new line` <br>

 `Hint: you can use fgets() for reading commands from test files ( command per line), and strtok() for parsing the command by spaces` <br>